Query Efficiency

 Efficient Query Concepts

 Hydrolix is built to handle querying massive datasets stored in the cloud.
-While basic queries should perform well out-of-the-box, there are some query patterns common to OLTP databases (Postgres, MySQL) that can lead to unexpectedly slow or queries consuming too much memory.
-The good news is that most often these queries can be rewritten to behave in a more performant way, that leverages what Hydrolix and ClickHouse (the underlying SQL engine) are good at.
+While basic queries should perform well out-of-the-box, there are some query patterns common to OLTP databases (e.g. Postgres, MySQL) that can lead to unexpectedly slow or queries consuming too much memory.
+The good news is that most often these queries can be rewritten to behave in a more performant way that highlights what Hydrolix and ClickHouse (the underlying SQL engine) are good at.

 👍